-Max Pugh is a Franco-British feature documentary and fiction film director who has also gained critical acclaim worldwide for his video art and installation work with the composer and filmmaker Michael Nyman.
-Max has also directed television drama and written and directed short films supported by the UK Film Council
+Max Pugh is an award-winning Franco-British feature documentary and fiction film director who has also gained critical acclaim worldwide for his video art and installation work with the composer and filmmaker Michael Nyman.
+Max has also directed television drama and written and directed short films supported by the UK Film Council.

-His latest film WALK WITH ME (2017 Speakit Films / SunnyMarch) was co-directed and co-produced with Marc J. Francis.
+His short biographical documentary on the life of Thich Nhat Hanh, co-produced with Marc J. Francis A CLOUD NEVER DIES was also released in 2022.
+Their film WALK WITH ME (2017 Speakit Films / SunnyMarch) was co-directed and co-produced with Marc J. Francis.
 WALK WITH ME is represented by WestEnd Films and opened in cinemas worldwide in autumn 2017, after premieres at SXSW and the BFI London Film Festival.

 In his 2014 feature documentary THE ROAD TO FREEDOM PEAK, narrated by Djimon Hounsou and made for Foxtel & Screen Australia, was released in Australia to critical acclaim and nationwide press coverage.
 The film secured a worldwide deal with Netflix.